geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 All right, well, the chaff time expired.
 I'm running with a bunch of Vs.
 Okay, yeah, but we'll look into that.
-If it really is...
+If it really is..
 I'll test it today, too.
-If it really is an O0 thing, that's not...
-I can wire it up to just force it to...
+If it really is an O0 thing, that's not..
+I can wire it up to just force it to..
 Or if it really works with O0, I'm kind of fine with skipping the tests.
 It's hard for me to think about a time when you're doing something wrong and it works with O0, but it doesn't work with O2.
-The compiler should pretty much guarantee you they're the same, unless there's some...
+The compiler should pretty much guarantee you they're the same, unless there's some..
 Obvious wrong thing.
 So it works locally on your M3?